Lokicoule/commitizard/docs/bypassing_hooks.md

 ## Overview

-This design document explains the rationale behind using an environment variable (i.e., `BYPASS_HOOKS`) to bypass specific hooks inside the content hook, as opposed to using the `--no-verify` option when running git commands.
+This design document explains the rationale behind using an environment variable (i.e., `COMMITIZARD_BYPASS`) to bypass specific hooks inside the content hook, as opposed to using the `--no-verify` option when running git commands.

 ## Background

 Git hooks allow custom scripts to be run during specific git events, such as committing changes.
 In our use case, we have two hooks, `pre-commit` and `prepare-commit-msg`.
 The `pre-commit` hook generates a commit message, and the `prepare-commit-msg` hook displays the generated commit message.

-To avoid an infinite loop when the pre-commit hook runs the same command it is triggered by, we use an environment variable `BYPASS_HOOKS` to bypass the hook execution.
+To avoid an infinite loop when the pre-commit hook runs the same command it is triggered by, we use an environment variable `COMMITIZARD_BYPASS` to bypass the hook execution.

 An alternative approach to bypass hooks is to use the `--no-verify` option with git commands, such as `git commit --no-verify`.